Theradome beauty

 Laser Hair Therapy and Your Eyes

 So what does this have to do with laser hair treatments?
 Specifically, what does this mean for Theradome laser hair therapy helmets?
 A lot.
 You may recall that laser light is red in color, which falls between a range of 622 nm and 780 nm.
-This means it's not very energetic compared to x-rays or even harmful UV light.
+This means that the laser used in laser hair therapy is not very energetic compared to X-rays or even harmful UV light.
 UV light hovers just below 400 nm.
 Plus, laser hair therapy does not utilize collimated lenses - meaning the light propagates, which diffuses its power.
+It means laser hair therapy is safe for the eyes.

 In the case of our Theradome laser hair restoration helmet, not only are our eighty 678-nm lasers not collimated, as mentioned above, but chances are you wouldn’t be able to stare directly into the lasers before blinking and thus avoiding damage to your eyes.

 This is all good news!
 It means there's no need to worry about Theradome's laser's affecting your eyes.
 Absolutely no protective eyewear is needed.
-While completely safe, Theradome is remarkably effective at stopping hair loss and growing new hair.
+While completely safe, Theradome is remarkably effective at stopping hair loss and new hair growth.
 In fact, laser light therapy is the only hair restoration therapy with absolutely no side effects.

 Join the thousands of satisfied Theradome users who have witnessed remarkable hair regrowth.
 Take the first step towards a healthier, more vibrant mane today.